Students Rights and Responsibilities Handbook

 Non-school Sponsored Publications

-All non-school sponsored print or electronic publications that students want to distribute on District property or at District activities must comply with District standards.
-Students may not distribute materials that are defamatory or libelous; threaten or intimidate any individual or group; are obscene to minors; contain vulgar or offensive language; advocate breaking school rules or District rules, or advocate unlawful acts; or reasonably could be anticipated to result in a substantial disruption of- or a material interference with- school work, school activities, discipline, the educational environment, or the rights of others within the school.
+All non-school sponsored print or electronic publications must comply with District standards for them to be distributed on District property or at District activities.
+Students may not distribute materials that are defamatory or libelous; threaten or intimidate any individual or group; are obscene to minors; contain vulgar or offensive language; advocate breaking school rules or District rules, or advocate unlawful acts; or reasonably could be expected to substantially disrupt or materially interfere with school work, school activities, discipline, the educational environment, or the rights of others within the school.

-*Students are also advised to see District policy IGDB for further definitions of the policy.
+*Students are also advised to see District policy IGDB for further definitions.
 Copies may be obtained from the principal.

 Distribution Guidelines